addr2data/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 Terminate Instances
 -------------------
-Use the following awscli commands to terminate both instances.
+Use the following awscli command to terminate both instances.

 Examine the current state.
 Both should show a **'currentState'** of **'shutting-down'**.